 Now suppose that $\G$ does not have a cone vertex.
 If (1) holds, then by Lemma~\ref{lemma_two_comps}, $\L$ has exactly two components if $W_\G$ is not virtually free and at most two components otherwise.
 Thus (2) holds by Lemma~\ref{lemma_finite_index1}.
 By Theorem~\ref{thm:2cpt} and Lemma~\ref{lemma_finite_index2}, (3) holds.
 Finally if (3) holds, then (1) follows by Theorem~\ref{thm:2cpt} and Lemma~\ref{lemma_finite_index1}. \end{proof}

-\begin{cor} Let $W_\Gamma$ be a $2$-dimensional right-angled Coxeter group.
+\begin{cor} Let $W_\Gamma$ be a $2$-dimensional RACG.
 Let $\L$ be a subgraph of $\G^c$ with no isolated vertices such that the subgroup $(G, E(\L))$ is a finite index RAAG system.
 Then either: \begin{enumerate} \item The graph $\G$ does not contain any edges and $E(\L)$ is a spanning tree in $\G^c$.
 In particular, $W_\G$ is virtually free.

 \item The group $W_{\G}$ is not virtually free.
 Furthermore, the vertices of $\Gamma$ can be $2$-colored by red and blue (i.e., each edge of $\G$ connects a red vertex and a blue vertex) and $G$ is isomorphic to the kernel of the homomorphism $\Psi: W_\G \to \mathbb{Z}_2 \times \mathbb{Z}_2 = \langle r , b ~|~ r^2 = b^2 = 1 \rangle$ which maps red and blue generators of $V(\Gamma)$ to $r$ and $b$ respectively. \end{enumerate} \end{cor} \begin{proof} By Theorem \ref{thm_fi_visual_raags}, $\L$ has at most two components.
 Suppose first that $\L$ contains exactly one component.
 Again by Theorem \ref{thm_fi_visual_raags}, the graph $\Theta$ satisfies $\mathcal{R}_1$, $\mathcal{R}_2$, and $\mathcal F_1$.
 From these conditions, it follows that $\G$ cannot contain any edges and that $E(\L)$ is a spanning tree in $\G^c$.
 As $\G$ does not contain any edges, $W_{\G}$ is virtually free.